 Sanskrit was a mixture of only Grandhika and Avestan of Persia.
 The Zend Avesta of Persia was pure Avestan.
 We were able to excavate the original Valmiki Ramayana by discarding Avestan from Sanskrit.
-The excavated Valmiki Ramayana had no Brahmin, Deva, Asura, Vishnu, Shiva, or Indra.
-It was a documentary of Agni migration from the Ken to Mahanadi with pinpoint accuracy.

 Telugu was a mixture of only Grandhika and Kui.
 We were able to extract Grandhika from Telugu by discarding Kui.
 The Grandhika extracted from Sanskrit was exactly the same as the Grandhika extracted from Telugu.
-Sanskrit was a mixture of only Avestan of Persia and Valmiki of the coast.
+Sanskrit was generated by mixing Avestan with Valmiki.
 It is obvious that Sanskrit was invented by the unethical Persians on the Greek payroll to vandalize the Valmiki Ramayana.